drodriguezol/foundations-of-data-science-activities/README.md

 **Practical Application of Standard Deviation**

 Real Estate Example: Standard deviation helps understand price variations.
 For instance, two neighborhoods might have the same average rent, but different standard deviations.
 A higher standard deviation indicates a wider price range in that neighborhood.

+# Understanding Percentiles and Quartiles

+- A percentile reveals the percentage of data falling below a specific value, dividing data into 100 equal parts for relative positioning.
+- Quartiles divide data into four equal parts, with Q1, Q2 (the median), and Q3 representing the 25th, 50th, and 75th percentiles, respectively.
+**Interquartile Range (IQR) and Five Number Summary**

+- The IQR represents the range between the first and third quartiles (Q3 - Q1), indicating the spread of the middle 50% of the data.
+- The five-number summary (minimum, Q1, median/Q2, Q3, maximum) provides a concise overview of the data's distribution.